-Your privacy is a top priority for us.
+Your privacy is a priority for safe steps.

-When dealing with your personal information we observe our obligations under the Privacy Act 1988 (Cth) and comply with the Australian Privacy Principles, as well other relevant State legislation.
+When dealing with your personal information we observe our obligations under Part 5A of the Family Violence Protection Act (2008), part 41ZA Child and Wellbeing and Safety Act (2018) Privacy Act 1988 (Cth) and comply with the Australian Privacy Principles, as well other relevant State legislation.

 This policy sets out how we will collect, use, store, disclose and de-identify your personal information.

 safe steps collects information that is both clinical and non-clinical.
 There are clear distinctions of the collecting, use and disclosure of the differing categories of information we procure.